-Other: Other-We continue to conduct road safety audits on PILS during the year.
+Other: Other-New York State continues to conduct road safety audits on PILS during the year.
 We continue to implement both systemic and location specific counter measures to decrease fatal and serious injury crashes.

-Other: Other-New York City implemented a Towards Zero Death action plan in 2014. oxtimesOther: Other-New York State is in the process of developing 3 action plans that incorporate specific plans to decrease Pedestrian, Intersection and Lane Departure crashes.
+Other: Other-New York City implemented a Towards Zero Death action plan in 2014 and individual borough plans in 2015.